digitalicagroup/redmine-command/README.md

 ## Current Features

-The current stable release implements an extensible architecture that support easy implementation of future commands.
+Redmine command, uses slack-hook-framework that supports easy implementation of additional commands.
 Commands list:
 * show .
 Shows all the details in a redmine issue(s).
  * ussage (from slack): /redmine show issue_numbers
  * example: /redmine show 1 2 10
-* help .
-Shows the help data from every registered command.
- * ussage: /redmine help
+* Other commands inherited from slack-hook-framework.

 ## TODO